File Requirements for Printing Images at our Photo Lab

 Progressive jpg's are Bad!

 Our printer software sometimes prints progressive files as one of the low quality versions rather than the actual correct version.
 This is frequently impossible for us to notice.
 Other times the progressive jpg causes our software to crash.
+Most of the time our system converts files to standard jpgs so this usually is not an issue any more, but it is still bad practice to save high res files meant to be printed as progressive jpgs.

 Color Profile or Color Space